ViniciusLucchesi/book-scraper/README.md

 Scraper provides an interface to Servo’s html5ever and selectors crates, for browser-grade parsing and querying.

-Its resources were used in both the main.rs and models.rs files, allowing the creation of the SELECTORS necessary for the project as well as the structuring of a new type called ModelSelector, respectively.
+Its resources were used in both the `models.rs` and `main.rs` files, allowing the structuring of a new type called **ModelSelector** as well as the creation of the **selectors** necessary for the project, respectively.

 ```rust
 // src/models.rs